SuikaSibyl/XiguaGraphic/README.md

 # XiguaGraphic

 ## Warnings
-The program is based on <Introduction to 3D Game Programming with DirectX12>, and provided support for only DX12 Raster API.
+The program is based on "Introduction to 3D Game Programming with DirectX12", and provided support for only DX12 Raster API.
 Sadly, although after struggling for writing complex DX12 codes I finally implemented some great stuff, I gradually to realize the structure of the program is too bad.
 Basically speaking, it's too bad in encapsuling and decoupling, so I would not want to rehash this mess anylonger.
 I'm now working on something better arranged and designed, and the new program is going to get publiced later,